JANGSOONMYUN/image_generater_using_openai_api/README.md

   - Contains functions for initializing the OpenAI client, setting instructions and messages to the model, generating prompts, and creating images.

 - `run.py`:
-  - Main script to execute the image generation process for a list of target tarot card names.
+  - Main script to execute the image generation process for a list of target card names.

 - `instructions.py`:
   - Contains pre-set instructions for the models to follow during prompt generation and image generation.